JP-DCG/DotQL/README.md

 			join Customer as C on C.CustomerID = O.CustomerID
 		where C.ZipCode = '84604'

-For a by-example introduction to DotQL, read [DotQLByExample](DotQL/blob/master/Documents/DotQLByExample.dql).
+For a by-example introduction to DotQL, read [DotQL By Example](https://github.com/Ancestry/DotQL/wiki/DotQL%20By%20Example).

 Federated Query Processor
 -------------------------